 The pattern is a women’s size 6, for a foot length of 9 inches.
 I’ve got instructions for resizing in the directions and in the video.
-To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or to buy the digital pattern + printable instructions for $2.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.

 The video below shows how to sew these, but if you prefer a written tutorial, scroll on by for written instructions.
 If the video doesn’t load for some reason, you can also watch it on YouTube here.

 To resize the pattern, first either measure the length and width of the person’s foot, or use google to find a foot length chart; there are a lot out there.
 Then cut the pattern on the horizontal lines to lengthen the or shorten the slipper, and cut on the vertical lines to widen or narrow it.

 Spread pattern pieces apart to lengthen and widen, overlap to shorten and narrow.
 Then retrace the pattern on a new paper.

 Cut 4 upper slippers from BOTH the lining and outer fabrics, making sure to mirror image them so that you have 2 right sides and 2 left sides of each.
 Cut 2 soles from BOTH the lining and outer fabrics, making sure to mirror image them so that you have a right foot and a left foot of each.